TheYellowArchitect/doubledamnation/README.md

 ## Contributing
 I welcome all pull requests that fix bugs, and refactor ugly parts of the code.

 If you are new to the project, I suggest you avoid the below classes, because they are by far the most horrible and unreadable in the entire codebase.
 Even I who wrote them, am having difficulties with them, because they are bloated.
-That's what happens when you [write big systems without even knowing the basics](https://theyellowarchitect.com/blog/the-art-of-game-development-the-modern-polymath#title).
+After all, [when I wrote the below systems, I didn't even know the basics](https://theyellowarchitect.com/blog/the-art-of-game-development-the-modern-polymath#title).

 - [`EnemyBehaviour`](https://github.com/TheYellowArchitect/doubledamnation/blob/master/Assets/Co-Op%20Prototype/Scripts/Enemy%20AI/EnemyBehaviour.cs)
 - [`WarriorMovement`](https://github.com/TheYellowArchitect/doubledamnation/blob/master/Assets/Co-Op%20Prototype/Scripts/Player/WarriorMovement.cs)